 Free Initial Consultations for the Fear of Gagging

-We offer all prospective clients a FREE initial consultation to discuss your Fear of Gagging prior to commencing any treatment plans.
+We offer all prospective clients FREE initial consultations to discuss your Phagophobia problems prior to commencing any psychotherapy programmes.

 The consultation and lasts around 50 minutes.

 During this consultation we will discuss the various solutions that are available to you and make a considered recommendation based on your individual personal circumstances.